-- Safeguard all College learners, particularly children, young people and adults, including those studying in the workplace (apprentices) or at a venue external to the College. - To safeguard the College Corporation, all staff, volunteers and partners in carrying out their duties in teaching, supervising and supporting learners on College grounds, other external facilities and in the workplace. - To set out clear guidelines for the handling of safeguarding concerns to ensure that all disclosures, referrals and monitoring are handled with sensitivity and professionalism in ways that support the child, young person or adult at risk.
+- safeguard all College students, specifically children, young people and adults, including those studying in the workplace (apprentices) or at a venue external to the College by setting out clear expectations of all College users and employees that meet our legal obligations and place the welfare of our students at the forefront of our practices. - safeguard the College Corporation, all staff, volunteers and partners in carrying out their duties in teaching, supervising and supporting students on College grounds, other external facilities and in the workplace. - set out clear guidelines for the handling of safeguarding concerns to ensure that all disclosures, referrals and monitoring are handled with sensitivity and professionalism in ways that support the child, young person or adult at risk. - safeguard all students from extremism and radicalisation through application of safeguarding practices that support the Government's Prevent Strategy.